medmonds19/latin102portfolio/translation2.md

 7.Identify the form of tinctas.

-- accusative plural perfect passive participle
+- feminine accusative plural perfect passive participle

 8.Identify the form of exceptum.